ame-neko/md-code-formatter/README.md

-# Markdown Code Block Formatter
+# Code Block Formatter

 This extension formats contents of code block of markdown file.
+Please specify language language identifier after triple backticks to format the code as that language.

 ## Features
 * Format code block